-5 SUMMARY OF OUR EXPERIMENT RESULTS
+V. SUMMARY OF OUR EXPERIMENT RESULTS

-This section summarizes the results from our experiments described in Section 4.
+This section summarizes the results from our experiments in Section IV.

-5.1 Summary of Random Forest Model Results
+A. Summary of Random Forest Model Results

-The random forest models presented in Section 4.1 exhibit severe overfitting, likely because these models are based on decisions from an ensemble of tree regressors, which are data sensitive.
+The random forest models presented in Section IV-A exhibit severe overfitting, likely because these models are based on decisions from an ensemble of tree regressors, which are data sensitive.
 In particular, tiny fluctuations in the input sequence can result in dramatically different outputs.
 Data fluctuation is common and unavoidable in real-world heart rate forecasting for cycling due to the mechanical vibration and the cyclist's movement.

 The Gini importance analysis shows that random forest models value speed, time, and altitude above grade and cadence, which is responsible for most of the errors.
 Due to severe overfitting, therefore, random forest models are poorly suited for personalized and course-specific heart rate forecasting in our dataset.

-5.2 Summary of FFNN Model Results
+B. Summary of FFNN Model Results

-Compared with the random forest models described above, feed forward neural networks (FFNNs) did not incur overfitting issues.
-Their major error source stems from the time dependency of heart rate, i.e., the heart rate at t-th second depends on what happened in the past (e.g., the cyclist rode up a steep hill).
-Errors also relate to the heart rate and other factors at 0,1,...,t-1 seconds.
+Compared with the random forest models described above, Feed forward neural networks (FFNNs) did not incur overfitting issues.
+The major error source stems from the time dependency of heart rate, i.e., the heart rate at t-th second depends on what happened in the past (e.g., the cyclist rode up a steep hill).
+Errors also relate to the heart rate and other factors at 0, 1, ..., t - 1 seconds.
 Due to the nature of FFNNs, however, these models cannot deal with time dependencies efficiently.

-5.3 Summary of the RNN Model Results
+C. Summary of the RNN Model Results